kalekdev/uni/semester-1/analysis-1/notes.typ

 $
   lim_(n -> oo) a_n = A
 $
-Note: The index n cannot be set as $oo$, as infinity is not a natural number.
+Note: The index n can never actually be set as $oo$, as infinity is not a natural number.

 Divergence can be proved by proving the conjugate of the definition of convergence:
 $